NBJIN/kacsafetya/TESTING.md

 - 3 base.css - No Errors Found
 ![image](https://github.com/NBJIN/kacsafetya/assets/106515976/be8bcaf2-b429-4652-923b-29a765c58e15)

-## Python was validated with the Code Institute Python Linter
+## Python was validated with the Code Institute Python Linter No
+Errors have been found in the validation of python see screenshots below.
 1 bag_tools.py
 ![image](https://github.com/NBJIN/kacsafetya/assets/106515976/db612725-d77b-4cda-8f99-2bc2c19bfcb9)
 2 basket / admin.py